Jelly Bucket Filled with Literary Gems

 “There’s nothing more enlightening for our students than reviewing the writing of hundreds of complete strangers,” Helms said.
 “Simply put, being put in the position of judging the writing of others forces you to think about your own writing in much more critical terms.
 For the production manager (Lindsey Stockton this issue), the skills learned in print design and production are valuable tools within most any aspect of professional publishing, Plus, it’s fun.”

-To purchase a copy of Jelly Bucket, e-mail Helms at email@example.com for details or visit the MFA in Creative Writing office in Case Annex 467.
-Copies may also be purchased by visiting the Jelly Bucket web site at www.english.eku.edu/mfa/JB.php.
+To purchase a copy of Jelly Bucket, e-mail Helms at firstname.lastname@example.org for details or visit the MFA in Creative Writing office in Case Annex 467.
 The publication is free for those who visit the office.

 Applications for EKU’s brief-residency MFA in Creative Writing Program are accepted year-round, and students may enter the program during any fall or spring semester.
-For more information about theprogram, visit www.english.eku.edu/mfa or call 859-622-3093.
+For more information about the program, visit http://english.eku.edu/our-masters-programs#MFA or call 859-622-3093.
 Dr. Young Smith serves as director.